quhack/proof_foranna/proofing.md

 (`the` 6th feature, Development, must have a much higher mean utility than `the` 8th feature, Competition)

 This result is indeed in line with the results for the utility means, where `the` Development mean was the highest at 1.04 and Competition was the lowest at 0.

+### CLASSICAL TEST THEORY AND RELIABILITY THEORY

+#### 5.3 Worked example; Step 3 para 4

+This will ensure that statistics in the output are given for the sum score (“cumulative” of item scores) rather than for the average score ~~(deafult)~~**(default)**.

+#### 5.3 Worked example; Step 3 Question 2

+“the proportion of variance in the observed score due to **the** true score”

+6.2; para 2

+On **the** contrary, the EPQ scales are measured...

+6.3 Worked example; Step 1; para 2

+*This suggestion is stylistic rather than the typos/ omissions I've generally listed - just to make it clear we're not passing the arguments at all if we're happy with the defaults*

+Other arguments all have defaults, so you ~~change~~specify them only if necessary.

+6.3 Worked example; Step 2; para 1

+Analyses in this ~~Exercise~~exercise will require...

+6.3 Worked example; Step 4

+Now let’s estimate the “internal consistency reliability” (Cronbach’s alpha) of the total score.
+We apply function alpha() from **the** psych package to all 23 items of the SDQ data frame.
+Like in Exercise 5, I suggest ~~to obtain~~obtaining output for the sum score (which we computed) rather than average score (deafult in alpha()).

+6.3 Worked example; Step 4; para under Question 4

+Yes, you can get these statistics without computing the test score ~~but~~ by just running function alpha().

+6.3 Worked example; Step 4; para above Question 5

+In the “Item statistics” section of the output, an interesting statistic...

+6.3 Worked example; Step 5; para 3

+Note that because you pass ~~to the function~~ the correlations **to the function** rather than the raw scores, no statistics for the “test score” can be computed and you cannot specify the type of score using **the** cumulative option.

+Part III.
+Test homogeneity and Single-Factor Model

+7.2 Worked example; step 2

+There is **a** Gender variable (0=male; 1=female), followed by...

+7.2 Worked example; step 2

+Kaiser (1975) table for interpreting MSA - first two twos need aligning.

+-- STEP 7 --

+"We are hoping to retain this hypothesis, therefore hoping for a **large** p-value, definitely p > 0.05, and hopefully larger."

+Is "large" the right word here?